The Number e & Binomial Expansion

 Explore the limit — use the slider to increase \(k\) and watch the value approach \(e\):

-Start with \(k = 1\) and slowly increase it.
-Notice how quickly the value gets close to \(e\) — by \(k = 100\) you are already within a few hundredths.
-But it never quite reaches \(e\); it just gets closer and closer forever.
-That is what a limit means.
+Start with \(k = 1\) and gradually increase it.
+Observe how rapidly the value approaches \(e\) — by \(k = 100\) the approximation is already within a few hundredths.
+The value never reaches \(e\) exactly; it approaches it asymptotically.
+This is the nature of a limit.

 Generalizing: The Rate \(r\)

-What if the interest rate is not 100% but some general rate \(r\)?
-Then after one year with \(k\) compoundings:
+If the interest rate is not 100% but some general rate \(r\), then after one year with \(k\) compoundings:

 \[A = \left(1 + \frac{r}{k}\right)^k\]